Bastion (comics): Template

 Bastion's remains are found by former S.H.I.E.L.D. agent Mainspring, who studies and destroys Phalanx technology.
-Bastion integrates with one of the Gatekeeper's bodies and uses it to attack the techno-organic hero Warlock and his allies, being eventually defeated.
+Bastion integrates with one of the Gatekeeper's bodies and uses it to attack Warlock and his allies, being eventually defeated.
 Using the Transmode Virus, Mainspring rewrites Bastion's programming, transforming him into Template.
 The virus soon takes complete control of Template and forces him to construct a Babel Spire on Earth to signal the alien Technarchy.
 Mainspring destroys himself along with Template, while Warlock and Wolfsbane destroy the Babel Spire.

 X-Force

 Following the events of Messiah Complex, the Purifiers attack a S.H.I.E.L.D. installation and recover Bastion's head.
-The Purifiers attach the head to the body of Nimrod, resurrecting him.
+The Purifiers attach the head to the body of Nimrod, resurrecting Bastion.
 Immediately after his activation, Bastion alerts the Purifiers to the presence of the new X-Force.
 After accessing Nimrod's database, Bastion concludes that the X-Men are the greatest mutant threat to the Purifiers' objectives and that there is no terrestrial force in existence that could guarantee the elimination of the X-Men.
 Bastion sends the Purifiers to retrieve Magus from the bottom of the ocean, believing that he can assist them in their cause.

-It was later revealed that what Bastion discovered was not the real Magus, but one of his offspring in a mindless state.
+It is later revealed that what Bastion discovered was not the real Magus, but one of his offspring in a mindless state.
 Bastion infects Donald Pierce and the Leper Queen, as well as the deceased Cameron Hodge, Steven Lang, Bolivar Trask, Graydon Creed, and William Stryker with the Transmode Virus, declaring them to be the future of humanity and the end of mutantkind.

 Second Coming

 Bastion is the primary antagonist in the X-Men: Second Coming storyline.
 He is seen with Lang, Hodge, Trask, Stryker and Creed, stating that their forces are assembled and at his disposal.
 Bastion tells them that the Mutant Messiah has returned and gives them orders to kill.
-Later, Bastion attempts to kill Hope Summers on his own, but he is confronted by Rogue and destroyed by Hope.
+Bastion attempts to kill Hope Summers on his own, but he is confronted by Rogue and destroyed by Hope.